Join us for Fall Parent’s Weekend September 6-7, 2019

-As your son grows throughout his college experience, we hope you can continue to be involved with his development in SigEp at Tennessee Alpha.
+As your son grows throughout his college experience, we hope you will continue to be involved with his development in SigEp at Tennessee.

 The Balanced Man Program is the centerpiece of the SigEp chapter experience and provides the experience that today’s student needs to be successful during and after college.
 The Balanced Man Program is a non-pledging, non-hazing, four-year, personal, academic, leadership and professional skills development experience.